Revisiting Pre-trained Language Models for Vulnerability Detection: Conclusion

 \section{Conclusion}

-This work presents an extensive evaluation of the vulnerability detection capabilities of representative pre-trained language models, covering Code SLMs, Code LLMs, and general LLMs.
-Among our findings, we identify that: PLMs incorporating pre-training tasks designed to capture the syntactic and semantic patterns of code outperform both general-purpose PLMs and those solely pre-trained or fine-tuned on large code corpora; With code structure-aware pre-training tasks, PLMs are robust to code abstraction; However, they remain sensitive to code normalization and transformation, and face challenges in handling vulnerabilities with complex dependencies or those exceeding the context window size.
+This work presented an extensive evaluation of the vulnerability detection capabilities of representative PLMs.
+The findings revealed that PLMs incorporating pre-training tasks designed to capture the syntactic and semantic patterns of code outperform those solely pre-trained on general language modeling tasks.
+However, they remain sensitive to code normalization and transformation, and face challenges in handling vulnerabilities with complex dependencies or those exceeding the context window size.